CIMMfest 2017 Award Winners!

 Country: United States | 83 min.

 Fifteen years ago, the Icarus Line was rocketing to the top of the LA underground with a hot debut album and a major-label deal.
-Now frontman Joe Cardamone is 36 and broke, and the record companies won’t touch his new stuff.
-Plus, he’s getting death threats by text.
-Cardamone wrote the script and plays a thinly veiled version of himself in this No Wave-style noir about navigating the modern music biz, co-starring Ariel Pink and Keith Morris
+Now frontman Joe Cardamone is 36 and broke, the record companies won’t touch his new stuff … and he’s getting death threats by text.
+Cardamone co-wrote the script (with director Grodner) and plays a thinly veiled version of himself in this No Wave-style noir about navigating the modern music biz, co-starring Ariel Pink and Keith Morris

 Winner: Fiction Short